aquasecurity/tracee/docs/docs/integrating/container-engines.md

         trace --output json --containers
     ```

-2. Running in container tracing mode and with enrichment enabled will add the image name to the table printer
+2. Running in container filtering mode and with enrichment enabled will add the image name to the table printer
     text```
     $ docker run \
         --name tracee --rm -it \